Your Definitive Guide to Boat Safety Equipment

 - Two anchors.
 One should be secured to the rode and safely stored.

 - First aid kit.
-Make sure it is a good quality kit with a everything you could need.
+Make sure it is a good quality kit with everything you could need.
 A checklist can be found here.

 - Charged batteries.
 A good multimeter can help you check the charge.
 Having a charger on board is also a good idea as well.